 What companies do I get to learn about if I join SWB?
 How will talking to these industry professionals benefit me?

-The Society of Women in Business prides itself in its professional connections with a variety of companies who operate in different industries.
-In the past, we have worked with companies like Amazon, Protiviti, Coyote Logistics, Medix, Cohen & Company, and more!
-Learn about the student opportunities offered by these companies as well as what it is like to work as an intern or full time.
-By speaking with industry professionals, you will be able to develop a better understanding of the opportunities available to you as well as build connections through SWB.
+The Society of Women in Business prides itself in its professional connections with a variety of companies in various industries.
+In the past, we have worked with companies like Amazon, Protiviti, Bank of America, Crowe, Synchrony, and more!
+Learn more about these companies as well as the the student opportunities offered.
+By speaking with industry professionals, you will be able to develop a better understanding of the opportunities available to you as well as build connections and expand your network.

 How does the SWB mentor program work?
 What kinds of things can I learn from my mentor?

 The mentor program is designed where the mentee will fill out a survey asking them about their professional goals, their current major or the major they want to learn more about, year in school, hobbies, personal interests, and more.
-From there, we take these factors and match the mentee with a mentor whose professional and personal goals and interests best align with the mentee's goals and interests.
-What you can gain from being a mentee in this program is resume edits and feedback, mock interviews, getting your questions answered about different career paths and opportunities, and being able to learn more about all things related to campus like majors, classes, RSO's, etc. The mentoring program allows for you to connect with someone who is willing to support you and answer all of your questions.
+From there, we take these factors and match the mentee with a mentor whose professional and personal goals, interests, and experiences best align with the mentee's goals and interests.
+What you can gain from being a mentee in this program is resume feedback, mock interviews, getting your questions answered about different career paths and opportunities, and being able to learn more about all things related to campus like majors, classes, RSO's, etc. The mentoring program allows for you to connect with someone 1-1 to support you and answer all of your questions.
 This program will strengthen your network while helping you grow as a business professional and student at UIUC.

 If I am not a business major, how can SWB help me?
 What if I want to transfer into the Gies College of Business?